Finding Your Intended Path of Travel: A practical guide to Route Planning and Navigation

 B. Smartphone Navigation Apps:

 Smartphone apps like Google Maps and Apple Maps offer similar functionalities to dedicated GPS devices, often with additional features like live traffic updates, street view imagery, and public transportation information.
-However, they rely on cellular or Wi-Fi connectivity, limiting their usefulness in areas with poor signal.
+Even so, they rely on cellular or Wi-Fi connectivity, limiting their usefulness in areas with poor signal.

 C. Traditional Navigation Aids: